Restioson/buddy-allocator-workshop/README.md

 ## Benchmark

-I did an unscientific benchmark done on my Windows machine by timing various implementations using the builtin reporting, allocating a gibibyte in 4kib blocks (with printing off).
-If you have any other benchmarks to add (possibly more scientific ones), please see [Contributing][contributing section]
+I tested the algorithms by timing various implementations using the builtin reporting, allocating a gibibyte in 4kib blocks (with printing off) on my Windows machine.
+If you have any other benchmarks to add, please see [Contributing][contributing section].

 ### Specifications